fritzmg/contao-sharebuttons/README.md

 - Simple Icons Black
 - Simple Icons White (grey background added for visibility)

-Be aware that not all themes support all buttons.
+The "Contao" theme uses Contao's own icons, however only Facebook, Twitter and Google+ is available there.
 There is also a theme called "Text", which simply aligns the elements horizontally, but leaves the textual content of each button visible.

+The following themes offer higher resolution images for devices with high DPI:

+- Boxxed (16px)
+- Light
+- Shadow
+- Simple Icons Black
+- Simple Icons White

 ## Template